- The Cornerstone of Gold Mining Success: Why Your First Hire Must Be a Business Administrator

 - Risk Assessment: They identify potential risks and evaluate the offer’s mitigation strategies.

-- Due Diligence: They conduct thorough checks (financial, background, references) on the offer’s proponents if necessary.
+- Due Diligence: They conduct (financial, background, references) on the offer’s proponents if necessary.

 Employing Skilled People for Growth: The Role of a Business Administrator